Survey of Household Spending (SHS)

 Since 2010 in the provinces and 2015 in the three territorial capitals, the SHS combines the use of a questionnaire and an expenditure diary.
 The questionnaire is used for the most part to collect regular and less frequent expenses during a computer assisted personal interview.
 The diary is used to collect frequent or smaller expenses, which are difficult to recall during a retrospective interview.

 In order to introduce this new collection model, each of the many expenditure items to be collected by the SHS was assigned a collection mode in advance, which was either the questionnaire or the diary.
 For the questionnaire items, a reference period of one, three or twelve months, last payment, or four weeks, was also selected.
-Those choices were largely based on the results of qualitative tests; on the international expertise in that type of collection model; and on the studies conducted to gauge the potential increase in the variances of estimates due to shortening of reference periods.
+Those choices were largely based on the results of qualitative tests, on the international expertise in that type of collection model and on the studies conducted to gauge the potential increase in the variances of estimates due to shortening of reference periods.
 These studies were based on the data from the Consumer Expenditure Survey conducted by the U.S. Bureau of Labor Statistics.

 The content of the questionnaire was determined in consultation with the primary internal and external users of the survey data.
-The original version of the questionnaire and of the diary were also tested during focus groups and in a pilot survey conducted in 2008.

 This is a sample survey with a cross-sectional design.